y-a-v-a/node-gd/README.md

 Free up allocated memory for image data.
 ### Drawing
 #### gd.Image#setPixel(x, y, color)
 Set the color of a certain pixel.
-Use for color either `0xff00ff` or `gd.trueColor()`.
+Use for color either `0xff00ff` or `gd.trueColor(255, 0, 255)`.
 #### gd.Image#line(x1, y1, x2, y2, color)
 Draw a line from a certain point to a next point.
 #### gd.Image#dashedLine(x1, y1, x2, y2, color)
-Draw a dashed line.
+Draw a dashed line from a certain point to a next point.
 #### gd.Image#polygon(array, color)
 Draw a closed polygon.
 The first parameter shoud be an `Array` of `Object`s containing an x and y property.
 ```javascript